Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 "The Adjuster of the human being through whom this communication is being made enjoys such a wide scope of activity chiefly because of this human's almost complete indifference to any outward manifestations of the Adjuster's inner presence; it is indeed fortunate that he remains consciously quite unconcerned about the entire procedure."
 (110:5.7)

-Taken together, the transcript reads as the work of a sincere, well-read seeker generating thoughtful spiritual content from his own deep mind in the verbal cadence of a workshop teacher.
-The framing is celestial.
-The substance, by every test the revelation offers, sits inside the description Paper 110:5.6 gives us in advance: "in reality the emanation of your own intellect."
+Almost complete indifference to outward manifestations.
+Consciously unconcerned about the entire procedure.
+That is the profile the revelator credits with allowing accurate transmission, and a weekly Zoom format with promotional links and audience banter is its structural opposite.
+Taken together, then, the transcript reads as the work of a sincere, well-read seeker generating thoughtful spiritual content from his own deep mind in the verbal cadence of a workshop teacher.
+The framing is celestial; the substance, by every test the revelation offers, sits inside the description Paper 110:5.6 gave us in advance, "in reality the emanation of your own intellect."

 IV.
 The Wivine / "My God Fragment" transmission